 - Load from File: Retrieves stored configurations to be used in programming the instrument. - Save to File: Saves the current configuration.
 This file will reside on the computer's disk drive.
-Saving different configuration setups can be useful for future functions and tests. - Set Instrument Clock: Updates the clock to the PC clock. - Buzzer: When selected, buzzer is ON. - Alarm: When selected, alarm is ON. - Drop-down Indicators: Indicates the configuration available for each measurement range.
+Saving different configuration setups can be useful for future functions and tests.

+- Set Instrument Clock: Updates the clock to the PC clock. - Buzzer: When selected, buzzer is ON. - Alarm: When selected, alarm is ON. - Drop-down Indicators: Indicates the configuration available for each measurement range.

-To set the Terminal Label markings (e.g. E, ES, S, H or X, Sv, Y, Z), Numeric format, Measurement units and Rho units, go to Tools > Options.
+NOTE: To set the Terminal Label markings (e.g. H, S, ES, E or Z, Y, Xv, X), Measurement units and Rho units, go to Tools > Options.

-8.5.1 DC Continuity Test $m\Omega$
+8.4.1 DC Continuity Test $m\Omega$